 |San Jose, CA||$40.40||$84,030|

 |Santa Rosa, CA||$35.92||$74,720|

 |Santa Barbara, CA||$35.32||$73,470|

 Beginning Your Career as a Medical Equipment Repairer

-Becoming a BMET can be a natural step up in pay and responsibility for EMTs and paramedics with a knack for repair and engineering.
+Becoming a BMET can be a satisfying step up in pay and responsibility for EMTs and paramedics with a knack for repair and engineering.

-If you’re not already an EMT and would like to gain real-world experience before taking the leap to medical equipment repairer, you can start by training for EMT certification.
+Suppose you’re not already an EMT and want to gain the real-world experience employers look for before leaping into medical equipment repair.
+In that case, you can start by training for EMT certification.

 Emergency medical services are an excellent way to test the waters before fully committing to a career in healthcare.
-The fields for both medical equipment repairers and EMTs are growing, and hard-working, smart, and dedicated employees are always in demand.
+The opportunities for medical equipment repairers and EMTs are growing, and hard-working, intelligent, and dedicated employees are always in demand.